Short- and Long-Term Effects & Health Risks of Marijuana

 - Bring on or worsen distressing mental health symptoms.

-These long-term effects are discussed in more detail below.
+These long-term effects of marijuana are discussed in more detail below.

 Among marijuana’s most troubling effects are those on the brains of young people.
 It takes about 25 years for the brain to fully develop.3 When a person uses weed in their adolescent/teenage years, marijuana can impair their normal brain development, causing problems in their brain’s ability to make connections in the areas that are required for:2